 - Representation on:

-- Member of the CPA Trade Association Council and Technical committee
+- Member of the Construction Products Association (CPA) Trade Association Council and Technical committees

 Services for members

-- Modern interactive and regularly updated web site which features a free individual member’s page with direct links to each member company’s own web site.
+- Modern interactive and regularly updated web site which features a profile page for each member with direct links to each member company’s own web site.

-- Technical publications, guidance documents downloadable from the web site.
+- A wide range of guidance documents downloadable from the web site.

-- Regular feature articles published in industry journals which are available for download from the web site.
+- Regular feature articles published in industry journals which are available to download from the web site.

-- Projects and case studies from member companies published both on the web site and in the MCRMA Metal Matters which is distributed to architects and specifiers.
+- Projects and case studies from member companies published on the web site and highlighted in regular emailers to architects and specifiers.

 - Weekly eNEWS to update members on the topical news of the work.